News / Featured posts

 c.
 Michael St.Mark 2012

-Padlocked door pair rendered in light/dark blue ( Oxbridge boatrace colors )
+Padlocked door pair rendered in light/dark blue ( Oxbridge boat race colors )

 Alexandra Palace, Muswell Hill London N.

-As London Dada has been highlighting over the past 9 years, Britain is a highly discriminatory employment fascist state in job opportunity lockdown.
-While only 1% of the adult population and 7% of graduates have attended private fee-paying schools, on average well over half of top jobs in Banking & Finance, Media, Law, PLCs and Politics in the UK are filled by this Oxbridge etc-educated elite, creating and maintaining a time-honoured and deeply-entrenched network of cronyism and privilege that controls all the serious power and wields the major influence in this, the most class-divided nation on earth.
+As London Dada has been highlighting over the past 9 years, Britain is a highly discriminatory employment fascist state in a job opportunity lockdown.
+While only 1% of the adult population and 7% of graduates have attended private fee-paying schools, on average well over half of top jobs in Banking & Finance, Media, Law, PLCs, and Politics in the UK are filled by this Oxbridge etc-educated elite, creating and maintaining a time-honored and deeply-entrenched network of cronyism and privilege that controls all the serious power and wields the major influence in this, the most class-divided nation on earth.

-Result – selective promotion from a small talent pool that’s based on elitism rather than merit, leading inexorably to bad, out-of-touch governance and management, and more importantly fair opportunity denied to millions of gifted young people whose talents are tragically wasted – many forced to spend an entire lifetime languishing in unsuitable low skill work, trapped under bomb-proof glass ceilings rigorously enforced and gate-keepered by all the major institutions and corporations.
+Result – selective promotion from a small talent pool that’s based on elitism rather than merit, leading inexorably to bad, out-of-touch governance and management, and more importantly fair opportunity denied to millions of gifted young people whose talents are tragically wasted – many forced to spend an entire lifetime languishing in unsuitable low skill work, trapped under bomb-proof glass ceilings rigorously enforced and gate-keeper’d by all the major institutions and corporations.

 Totally outrageous and morally indefensible in any society claimed by its government to be democratic and civilized.